vhub-team/native-db/functions/0xBC9490CA15AEA8FB.md

 ## Summary
-This sets a bool value in the wanted system of the player ped that will center the wanted position to the players position This value gets reest every frame so this function must be called each frame.
+This sets a bool value in the wanted system of the player ped that will center the wanted position to the players position This value gets reest every frame so this function must be called each frame

 ## Parameters
 * **PLAYER_INDEX** playerIndex